Druid Arch Hike: How to Get to This Iconic Spot in Canyonlands

 Where is Druid Arch Located?

 The Druid Arch trail is located in the Needles District of Canyonlands National Park.
-The trailhead is located near Monticello, Utah, in the Chesler Park area.

-How to Get to the Druid Arch Trailhead
+How To Get to the Druid Arch Trailhead

 From Moab, Chesler Park is about 2 ½ hours south southeast to another entrance of Canyonlands National Park.

-Cell phone reception is limited in this area.
-Be sure to download navigational maps for offline use before leaving Moab to get to the trailhead and Druid Arch.
+Be sure to download navigational maps for offline use before leaving Moab.

 - Trail Name: Druid Arch Trail from the Elephant Hill Trailhead in Chesler Park